davidhemphill/presenter/README.md

 ### Usage

-Use the `present` helper
+Use the `present` helper:

 ```php
 $user = User::first();
 $presentedUser = present($user, ApiPresenter::class);
 ```

-Use the `present` macro on the Collection class
+Use the `present` macro on the Collection class:

 ```php
 $presentedUsers = User::all()->present(ApiPresenter::class);